michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 ✑ All authentication events must be processed by PolicyApp.
 ✑ Sign outs must be processed as fast as possible.
 What should you do?
-Add a subject prefix to sign-out events.
+<b>Add a subject prefix to sign-out events.
 Create an Azure Event Grid subscription.
-Configure the subscription to use the subjectBeginsWith filter.
+Configure the subscription to use the subjectBeginsWith filter.</b>

 79. You are developing a C++ application that compiles to a native application named process.exe.
 The application accepts images as input and returns images in one of the following image formats: GIF, PNG, or JPEG.
 You must deploy the application as an Azure Function.